 The temperature rating is an important factor to consider when choosing a sleeping bag.
-The rating you choose will depend on where you’ll be using your sleeping bag and what temperature you are comfortable sleeping in.
+The rating you choose will depend on where you’ll be using it and what temperature you are comfortable sleeping in.

 Temperature ratings will be expressed in comfort (lower comfort and upper comfort limits) and extreme ratings.